DanielaSfregola/twitter4s-demo/README.md

 # twitter4s-demo
-A collection of examples on how to use [twitter4s](https://github.com/DanielaSfregola/twitter4s).
+A collection of simple examples on how to use [twitter4s](https://github.com/DanielaSfregola/twitter4s).